 “A child’s nervous system is delicate yet has a remarkable capacity for healing.
 It is a privilege to help a child and their family through their time of need, and it is humbling to see the resilience that children can display in the face of illness.”

-Peter A. Chiarelli, M.D., D.Phil is an associate professor of Neurological Surgery at University of Southern California, and an attending neurosurgeon at Children’s Hospital Los Angeles.
+Peter A. Chiarelli, M.D., D.Phil is an Assistant Professor of Neurological Surgery at University of Southern California, and an attending neurosurgeon at Children’s Hospital Los Angeles.